 You also have a Quarterly Review section listed below your goals that should be completed at the end of each quarter to measure your progress and reevaluate any goals left incomplete.

 The Monthly Goals page is almost identical to your Quarterly Goals page, so there’s not much else to add.
-It’s important that each section of your template has a similar structure so you can navigate up and down your high-level structure easily.
+Each section of your template has a similar structure so that you can easily navigate it.

 Weekly and Daily Goals